michelled/weavly.org/src/resources/picture-book-list.md

 title: Picture Book List
 date: 2021-02-23T17:08:27.987Z
 author: Weavly Team
-description: A collection of picture books that either include coding vocabulary and concepts or depict experiences, activities, and adventures to which coding concepts could be applied.
+description: Discover a collection of picture books that include coding vocabulary and concepts or depict experiences, activities, and adventures to which coding concepts could be applied.
 metaImage: /assets/media/susie-reading.png
 metaImageAlt: "An instructor is reading from a picture book that is also projected on the screen for a group of students sitting on wheelchairs. "